davclark/askdav/posts/resources-on-the-ability-to-learn.md

 (though I still need to read up on that).

-In terms of my own work, the best, most accessible summary is not actually published, but it'll probably be published soon.
-(If not, there's other stuff I can point you to if you need a published reference.)
+In terms of my own work, the best, most accessible summary is not actually published, so for now I must direct you to [my thesis](https://github.com/davclark/UCB_thesis/releases).
+(In the meantime, there's other stuff I can point you to if you need a published reference.)
 But the basic idea is that you can indeed change people's minds about climate change with education (even though some say it's "culturally determined").
-I've attached that - please don't share it too widely, though.

 Lastly, I also love Ellen Langer's work (hmm... all female scientists).
 She has a very accessible book called "Mindfulness" that talks about changing people's